mynameisfiber/coalesce/articles/README.md

 Articles should be added here within the correct directory.
-For example, if I have an article that I wish to enter into the Technology category, I would add my article, in markdown form, to the "technology" directory here.
+For example, if I have an article that I wish to enter into the "Technology" category, I would add my article, in markdown form, to the "technology" directory here.

 Notes: